October 14th, 2018

 They were self-described trail runners and seemed to know every switchback on the PCT by heart.
 They had consequently run into a lot of thru-hikers.
 They could best be described as a PCT hiker fan club, as they were absolutely exuberant about us hikers.
 They hadn’t expected hikers this late in the season, but they still scrounged together what they had and gave us bananas and an avocado.
 Fruit is always greatly appreciated.
 We had a nice conversation over lunch, while my tent dried in the sun.
 It was hard to say goodby but Ken said we might see them again at our planned destination for the night.

 The trail was overgrown in many places but thankfully most of this stuff had been sprayed with an herbicide.
 I saw a roadrunner at the top of a hill.
 Then there was a really neat section with giant yucca plants.
 Many had flowered, sending up 10′ to 15′ tall stalks.
 They appear to die after flowering.
-Finally there was a tiny spring that we could collect water from.
+Finally there was a tiny spring that I could collect water from.
 I took just a liter since I still had plenty from lunch.